icefelt/simple_load_balancer/README.md

 I used Kasun Vithanage's page to write a simple load balancer in go https://kasvith.github.io/posts/lets-create-a-simple-lb-go/

-This appeals to me as I'm learning golang, and I'm faimliar with load balancers.
+This appeals to me as I'm learning golang, and I'm familiar with load balancers.